What A little Moonlight Can Do

 “You’ve got to have something to eat and a little love in your life before you can hold still for any damn body’s sermon on how to behave.”

 And another reflection:

 “Somebody once said we never know what is enough until we know what’s more than enough.”

-Billie Holiday appears on “Art Ford’s Jazz Party” in July 1958.
+A notable appearance by Billie Holiday was on “Art Ford’s Jazz Party” in July 1958.

 Billie Holiday, vocals